-Priorities for the Urban County Program are established during the development of the ConPlan which is currently underway for FY 2020-24.
-The FY 2015-19 ConPlan identified, within a five-year reporting period, Orange County's overall community development needs (i.e., Housing, Special Needs, and Housing and Community Developments Activities) for extremely low, low and moderate-income persons and households.
+Priorities for the Urban County Program are established during the development of the ConPlan The FY 2020-24 ConPlan identified, within a five-year reporting period, Orange County's overall community development needs (i.e., Housing, Special Needs, and Housing and Community Developments Activities) for extremely low, low and moderate-income persons and households.
 Additionally, a major component of the ConPlan is the Strategic Plan that outlines Orange County's long-term goals and prioritizes its housing and non-housing needs.
 The Strategic Plan also presents a comprehensive approach to addressing homelessness through a Continuum of Care System (CoC).